haru02w/haru02w.github.io/content/post/distro-diving-my-journey-to-conquer-linux.md

 ## My first PC

-When I got to 12 years old, my great-father gave me his computer because he was going to buy a new one.
+When I got to 12 years old, my grandfather gave me his computer because he was going to buy a new one.
 That computer was REALLY slow, but that was a good to trigger my curiosity for optimization techniques.

 At that time, all I wanted to do was play Minecraft with my friends, so I started to find ways to do it.